jeannamatthews-classes/group-project-emr-pa/README.md

 ## Start up prisma
-- Make sure you have run npm run db:up
+- Make sure you have ran "npm run db:up"
 - Navigate to apps/backend and run npx prisma migrate dev --name init
     - When to do this: first migration on a fresh local DB, or when creating a new schema migration
 - Then run npx prisma generate